Hello World Tutorial#

 SR:BEAM:CURRENT is marked as read-only in data/channel_limits.json.

-The limits hook blocks the write regardless of the value:
+The limits hook blocks the write regardless of the value, and the agent

 ✗ Write blocked: SR:BEAM:CURRENT is read-only